iam3yal/RazorSharp/src/README.md

 ### RazorSharp.Demo.Blazor.WasmServer
 - Serves the `RazorSharp.Demo.Blazor.WasmClient` application to the browser.

-### RazorSharp.Demo.Search.ApiServer
+### RazorSharp.Demo.Search.DataServer
-- Serves data through Web APIs for the Search example.
+- Serves data through Web APIs for the Search demo.

 ### RazorSharp.Demo.Data.EntityFramework
 - Sets up the configuration for the Entity Framework and Sqlite to be used by the demo.